Scopus is an abstract and citation database of peer-reviewed literature, created by Elsevier. It was launched in 2004.

 Coverage

-Over 40.000 peer-reviewed journals are covered, but also book series and conference proceedings are indexed in Scopus.
+Over 29.000 active peer-reviewed journals are covered, but also book series and conference proceedings are indexed in Scopus.
 In the Content Coverage Guide (available on this page) you can find the criteria for title selection: they include the editorial policy of the journal, the citedness of the journal in Scopus, online availability etc.

 Cited references in Scopus go back to 1970.
 You can find older articles - the backfiles of major publishers have been added to Scopus - but not their references.